inv2004/bench_nim_build/README.md

 **It needs git and gcc(mingw) to run it**

+After run it will open browser to add the results into the repo automatically

 ## Warning
 The script deletes `koch_d` `nim_r` `nimble_r` `nimgrep_r` `nimpretty_r` `nimsuggest_r` `testament_r` from Nim's cache